NumEconCopenhagen/projects-2024--Alfred-Stage---Jesper-Petersen---Linda-Zou/inauguralproject/Introduction - README.md

 The Q2.py file serves as the main module for the project.
 It includes a class named CareerClass that encapsulates the career choice model.

-Note: Everything should be able to run without any additional downloads of function packages